Natural Alternative Therapies

-How to Make Your Own Vitamin C Powder/Tablets/Drink
+How to Make Homemade Vitamin C Powder, Tablets, and Drink

-Did you know you can make your own Vitamin C supplement at home – without GMO, additives, and fillers – while saving a lot of money in the process?
+Did you know you can make your own Vitamin C supplement at home – without GMOs, additives, and fillers – while saving a lot of money in the process?

 Homemade vitamin C powder, tablets, or drinks are better than any store-bought supplement, they are cheaper to make and you can even make candy that your kids will love.